nhemauer/Pred-Diffusion-2025/README.md

 All repositories include a "figures" folder with generated figures/data from the analyses.

 **Note:** <br>
-Most of files cannot be run without a HPC.
+Most of the files cannot be run without a HPC.
 All scripts were made to be run with 48 cores, 336 GB RAM, and 2 weeks of runtime.